In-Class#

 Try increasing the number of licenses to see how many fish can be caught for the population to continue growing each year.

-Problem 4.12: Collatz conjecture#
+Problem 4.12: Collatz Conjecture#

 The Collatz conjecture is an unsolved problem in mathematics.
 One step of the Collatz conjecture is defined as: